 - Before the waste audit, you will want to make sure that some waste to sort through has been collected and set aside.
 Usually the waste from the day before the waste audit is a good sample.

-- The day of the waste audit, you will want to gather equipment before the audit starts, which includes:
+- On the day of the waste audit, you will gather equipment before the audit starts, which includes:

 - needle-proof gloves